infobar-image

 When it comes to sleeping, alcohol may be the most misunderstood drug.
 It is believed that it aids in sleeping.
 That is not correct; alcohol belongs to the sedative drug class, and what you are doing is just knocking out your brain.

-You aren't allowing it to go asleep naturally.
+You aren't allowing it to go to sleep naturally.
 Your sleep will be fragmented as a result of the alcohol, and you will wake up frequently throughout the night.

 Alcohol can also prevent you from having a dream or going into rapid eye movement sleep.